wombat-tech/chainmonsters-smart-contracts/README.md

 The power to create new Rewards, Seasons and NFTs rests with the owner of the Admin resource.

 Admins create rewards based on a Season which are stored in the main smart contract, from those rewards, NFTs can then be minted from.

+Most rewards - with the exception of e.g. Kickstarter/Presale NFTs - do not have a fixed initial total supply since they should be obtainable by all players during a particular Season.

 Admins can end the current season which locks the ability to mint new NFTs from existing Rewards.
 This cannot be reversed.